Panasonic GH5 vs Leica CL

 The Panasonic Lumix DC-GH5 and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in January 2017 and November 2017.
 Both the GH5 and the CL are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5) and an APS-C (CL) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Leica provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Leica provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GH5 vs Leica CL

-An illustration of the physical size and weight of the Panasonic GH5 and the Leica CL is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GH5 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Panasonic GH5 and the Leica CL.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GH5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably smaller (25 percent) than the Panasonic GH5.
 Moreover, the CL is substantially lighter (44 percent) than the GH5.
 It is worth mentioning in this context that the GH5 is splash and dust resistant, while the CL does not feature any corresponding weather-sealing.